El Hijo de Canis Lupus

-As El Hijo de Canis Lupus, Cornejo has won the IWRG Intercontinental Heavyweight Championship, IWRG Junior de Juniors Championship, IWRG Rey del Ring, and is currently one-half of the IWRG Intercontinental Tag Team Championship (with Rey Leon).
+As El Hijo de Canis Lupus, Cornejo has won the IWRG Intercontinental Heavyweight Championship, IWRG Junior de Juniors Championship, IWRG Rey del Ring, the IWRG Intercontinental Tag Team Championship (with Rey Leon and Hell Boy), and the IWRG Intercontinental Trios Championship (with Multifacetico Jr. and Rey Mictlan).
 He teamed up with Trauma I for the 2018 El Protector tournament where they lost in the finals.
 He previously held the Mexico State Middleweight Championship while working as Ram el Carnero.

+Professional wrestling career

+On April 8, 2022, Noah announced Wolf as one of the foreign wrestlers that would appear at Majestic on April 29.
+At the event, Wolf made his official debut for the promotion, losing a three-way elimination match involving his young brother Dragon Bane and Ninja Mack, who won the match.
+Over the following months, Wolf and Bane began working in various matches with each other.
+On September 3, Wolf and Bane challenged Chris Ridgeway and Daga to a title match for the GHC Junior Heavyweight Tag Team Championship.
+However, on September 5, Ridgeway and Daga vacated the titles, leading NOAH to announce that Los Golpeadores would face Alejandro and Ninja Mack for the vacant titles.
+On September 24 at Grand Ship In Nagoya 2023, Los Golpeadores defeated Alejandro and Mack to win the GHC Junior Heavyweight Tag Team Championship.
+They lost the title to Good Looking Guys (Tadasuke and Yo-Hey) on January 2, 2024 at The New Year.

 Personal life

 Fernando Antonio Cornejo Soto was born on October 9, 1998, son of Fernando Cornejo Camarena, a professional wrestler known under the ring name "El Golpeador" ("Striker").
-His younger brother is also a professional wrestler, working as the enmascarado (masked wrestler) Dragón Bane.
+His younger brother is also a professional wrestler, working as the enmascarado (masked wrestler) Dragon Bane.
 Dragón Bane's given name is not a matter of common knowledge, as he has not been unmasked via a Lucha de Apuestas ("bet match), which is a strictly adhered to tradition in lucha libre.